dlwicksell/nodem/README.md

 # NodeM #

-## A YottaDB and GT.M database driver and language binding ##
+## A YottaDB and GT.M database driver and language binding for Node.js ##

-Version 0.13.0 - 2018 Dec 12
+Version 0.13.1 - 2018 Dec 13

 ## Copyright and License ##